italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 ID Token
 ++++++++

-The ID Token is a signed JSON Web Token (JWT) that contains information on the user that has executed the authentication.
+The ID Token is a signed JSON Web Token (JWT) that contains information about the user that has executed the authentication.
 The RPs MUST validate the ID Token.

 If the RP exposes in its metadata the parameter **id_token_encrypted_response_alg** the OP MUST encrypt the ID Token.
 In this case the ID Token MUST be a **nested signed and encrypted JWT** containing the *cty* (Content-Type) parameter in the JOSE header configured to *JWT* (see :rfc:`7519#section-5.2`).